What Is Crawl Budget?

 Googlebot prioritizes pages that have lots of external and internal links pointing to them.

 Yes, ideally you’d get backlinks pointing to every single page on your site.
 But that’s not realistic in most cases.
+Keep your pages optimized by eliminating any broken links.
+For internal links, broken links point to deleted or moved pages that haven’t been redirected/removed.

-That’s why internal linking is so key.
+This shouldn’t overshadow the fact that internal linking is so key.

 Your internal links send Googlebot to all of the different pages on your site that you want indexed.